えいたんごクイズ

 覚え方のコツ Memory Tip

-The prefix dis- gives a negative feeling, and that helps with dismay.
-It is not just simple sadness, but disappointment mixed with shock after bad news or failure.
-Remember the common phrase to one's dismay.
+The prefix `dis-` often gives a negative or broken feeling, and that helps with `dismay`.
+It is not just simple sadness, but the shock of bad news or failure that leaves you unsettled.
+Remember the common phrase `to one's dismay`.

 例文